 After my first slightly stunned reaction, it dawned on me.

-Nowadays my perception of happiness has changed and his very wise words continue to echo in my life.
+Nowadays my perception of happiness has changed and his very wise words continue to echo in my life and heart.

 Happiness is a mere choice.
 In the morning when I wake up and got bestowed with a new day, I can choose how my mood is.
 I can either start the day with a smile and gratefulness in my heart or get annoyed by something before I am even out of bed.
 And the same law applies to the rest of the day.